 - Online casino gaming legality in the U.S. is decided on a state-by-state basis.
 There’s no single federal law, as each state decides whether to allow or prohibit online sites, poker, and sports betting.

-- Seven states already allow iGaming: New Jersey, Delaware, Pennsylvania, Michigan, Connecticut, West Virginia, and Rhode Island.
+- Eight states already allow iGaming: New Jersey, Delaware, Pennsylvania, Michigan, Connecticut, West Virginia, Rhode Island, and Maine.

 Is Online Casino Gambling Legal in the U.S.?